brianegan/flutter_architecture_samples/app_spec.md

 - Format your code with `dartfmt`
 - Use the `.analysis_options.yaml` from the vanilla implementation and ensure there are no analysis errors
 - Use the Theme and Widgets provided by the base package for the visual look, unless it makes sense to demonstrate an alternative practice.
-- Your app should work on both Android and iOS
+- Your app should work on all platforms
 - Your app should contain tests
+- Your app must pass the integration tests

 ## User Interface